mikewest/http-state-tokens/README.md

 registrable domain, which equates to ~724kB on disk.
 Happily(?), servers [generally explode](http://homakov.blogspot.de/2014/01/cookie-bomb-or-lets-break-internet.html) if that much data is sent in a request header.
-Abuse to the side, the practical overhead is huge: the median `Cookie` request header is 444 bytes (unzipped), while the 90th percentile is ~1kB, the 95th ~2kB, and the 99th ~4kB (~0.1% are over 10kB, which is a lot).
+Abuse to the side, the practical overhead is huge: the median (uncompressed) `Cookie` request header is 409 bytes, while the 90th percentile is 1,589 bytes, the 95th 2,549 bytes, and the 99th 4,601 bytes (~0.1% of `Cookie` headers are over 10kB, which is a lot of kB).

-**Privacy**: Cookies enable pervasive monitoring on the one hand (which I'm hopeful we can address to some extent via mechanisms like those sketched out in [cookies-over-http-bad](https://github.com/mikewest/cookies-over-http-bad)), and not-entirely-pervasive tracking by entities that users might not know about on the other.
+**Privacy**: Cookies enable pervasive monitoring on the one hand (which I'm hopeful we can address to some extent by deprecating them over HTTP via mechanisms like those sketched out in [cookies-over-http-bad](https://github.com/mikewest/cookies-over-http-bad)), and not-entirely-pervasive tracking by entities that users might not know about on the other.

-_Note: All the metrics noted above come from Chrome's telemetry data for March, 2018.
+_Note: All the metrics noted above come from Chrome's telemetry data for July, 2018.
 I'd welcome similar measurements from other vendors, but I'm assuming they'll be within the same order of magnitude._